How To Get Enough Fiber in Summer

 Shop Seasonal Produce

 The second thing to consider is how early or late the season is.
-Produce options will be slightly different in early June versus late August.
-Some fruits and vegetables will be more ripe in the beginning of the season and some will be more ripe in toward the end of the season.
-Some produce options may be more rare than others and will probably sell faster because of this, so be sure to visit your local farmer’s market often to see what’s new and what’s still available.
+Produce options will be slightly different in early June compared to late August.
+Some fruits and vegetables will be riper and more abundant in the beginning of the summer, while others will be more plentiful toward the end of the season.
+Be sure to visit your local farmer’s market often to see what’s new and what’s still available.
+A CSA share, if it's available in your area, will deliver farm-fresh produce directly to your home several times a month, bringing you whatever produce is at its peak at the moment.

 Less Sugar, More Fruits & Veggies

-Although sugary treats can be a delight, they can also make it more difficult to maintain a healthy weight, and increase the likelihood of experiencing hot flashes and night sweats.
+Although sugary treats can taste wonderful, especially on a hot summer day, they also have minimal nutritional value, and increase the likelihood of experiencing hot flashes and night sweats.
 While the occasional treat is a delight, it shouldn’t become a daily habit.
 So when you feel that sweet-tooth calling, skip the sugar and go straight for some fruits or vegetables.

 Grill Vegetables